 (c) Unenforceable Provisions: If any part of these Terms shall be invalid or not enforceable under applicable law, such part shall be ineffective to the extent of such invalidity or unenforceable part only, without in any way affecting the remaining parts of these Terms.

 (d) Governing Law: These Terms and the rights and obligations of the parties hereunder shall be governed by, and construed in accordance with, the laws of the province of Ontario, and the federal laws of Canada applicable in such province.
+Each of the parties hereto agrees that the Courts of Ontario shall have exclusive jurisdiction to entertain any action or other legal proceedings based on any provisions of these Terms.
+Each party hereto does hereby attorn to the jurisdiction of the Courts of the Province of Ontario.

 (e) Entire Agreement: These Terms set forth the entire agreement between the parties with respect to the subject matter hereof and supersede and replace all previous discussions, negotiations and agreements.